Chronicle of the Priest of Duklja: Chapters and sections

 The author attempted to present an overview of ruling families over the course of over two centuries — from the 10th century up to the time of writing, the 12th century.
 There are 47 chapters in the text, of different sizes and varying subject matter.

 Folklore and translations

-The work is actually a number of separate but similar manuscripts, stemming from an original source that does not survive but assumed to have been written by the Priest of Duklja himself (or other monk-scribes giving a helping hand).

-It has been generally agreed that this Presbyter included in his work folklore and literary material from Slavic sources which he translated into Latin.
 Among the material he translated, rather than created, is "The Legend of Prince Vladimir" which is supposed to have been written by another clergyman, also from Duklja, more specifically, Zećanin from Krajina in Zeta or Duklja (an earlier name for Zeta).
 In its original version, it was a hagiographic work, a "Life of St. Vladimir" rather than a "Legend."
 Prince Vladimir, the protagonist of the story, as well as Emperor Ivan Vladislav of Bulgaria, who ordered Vladimir's execution, were historical persons, yet "The Legend of Prince Vladimir" is believed to contain non-historical material.

-The chronicle was also added to by a bishop of Bar intent on demonstrating his diocese' superiority over that of Bishop of Split.

 In 1986, the chronicle was translated from the Croatian into Ukrainian by Antin V. Iwachniuk.
 The translation was financed by the Iwachniuk Ukrainian Studies and Research Fund at the University of Ottawa.